Join Our Team!

 Shows include:

-Children’s Theatre runs from June 26-September 1 and includes: Snow White, Peter Pan, Little Mermaid, Frozen, Jr., Cinderella, Wizard of Oz
+Children’s Theatre runs from June 24-September 6 and includes: Snow White, Peter Pan, Little Mermaid, Aladdin JR., Cinderella, Wizard of Oz

 Staff applicants must have advanced educational or professional experience or be studying in a graduate program.
 (See “Internships” below for undergraduate or recently graduated applicants).
 Undergraduates are only considered for internships.